Studying the History of Character

 is done, and how its results are displayed to the user.
 Mesquite

-currently can use either parsimony or likelihood to reconstruct
+currently can use either parsimony, likelihood or Bayesian methods

-ancestral states, and has several display methods, including "Trace
+to reconstruct ancestral states, and has several display methods,

 We recommend highly that you examine